Health Resources

 Signs & Symptoms

-Surprisingly in newborn babies even a large hole may cause no problems until the circulation has adjusted fully to being out of the womb - a period of about a month.
-The diagnosis is usually readily made (except in the first week or two after birth) by examining the child and hearing a heart murmur due to the blood passing through the hole.
+Surprisingly, in newborn babies, even a large hole may cause no problems until the circulation has adjusted fully to being out of the womb, in about a month.
+The diagnosis is usually readily made (except in the first week or two after birth) by examining the child and hearing a heart murmur as blood passes through the hole.

 Larger holes allow enough blood to pass into the lungs to cause breathlessness, poor weight gain and an increased susceptibility to infections.

-Breathlessness can occur in small babies - particularly when they feed.
-It occurs in some heart conditions for example a hole in the heart or if there is a leaky heart valve.
-Worrying signs are if the skin is sucked in between the ribs or below the lower border of the ribs (recession).
+Breathlessness can occur in small babies, particularly during feeding.
+It occurs in some heart conditions, for example, a hole in the heart or a leaky heart valve.
+Worrying signs include if the skin being sucked in between the ribs or below the lower border of the ribs (recession).

-Lung problems can also cause breathing problems and so the advice of a doctor is essential.
+Lung problems can also cause breathing problems, so the advice of a doctor is essential.

-Breathlessness on running or other exercise is normal unless it is out of proportion to the exercise taken - as a general rule children should be able to manage as well as their friends.
+Breathlessness on running or other exercise is normal unless it is out of proportion to the exercise undertaken.
+As a general rule, children should be able to manage as well as their friends.

 Blue colour (cyanosis) can be a sign of heart disease and in others they develop - either as a result of untreated heart disease, in this case, a large Ventricular Septal Defect.